bachmanp/etholos1/policy.md

 Fraud, waste, abuse and duplicative overhead makeup 30% of the  healthcare portion of the entire GDP (18%).

 This is with measurably worse patient outcomes, (as measured by the OECD relative to other countries) there is a great deal of room for economic disintermediation, while still allowing for reasonable profit for patient valued services.
 This is all based on voluntary consent.
 Above all, it is a rational development, that exists in many other countries.
+Services can be defined in the IT sense with current data technology.

 Specifically through the following measures: